Mark Radcliffe (politician)

 Mark A. Radcliffe (born June 20, 1971) is an American Democratic politician and lawyer.
-Radcliffe serves in the Wisconsin State Assembly, representing the 92nd Assembly District since his election in 2008.
+Radcliffe served in the Wisconsin State Assembly, representing the 92nd Assembly District from his election in 2008 until 2013, when his final term ended.

 Biography

 Born in Madison, Wisconsin, Radcliffe graduated from Black River Falls High School.
 Radcliffe received his bachelor's degree from University of Wisconsin–Stevens Point and his J.D. degree from Hamline University Law School.

 In April 2012, Radcliffe announced he would not seek reelection to the Wisconsin State Assembly.

-He has been village attorney in Alma Center, Wisconsin since 1999.
+He has been village attorney in Alma Center, Wisconsin, since 1999.